canvas-gm/mordor/README.md

 # mordor
-Mordor tower (Central Realtime Socket Server API for CGM).
-Work as the main HTTP API to create an account too.
+Mordor tower (Geek reference to the FILM `Seigneur des anneaux`).

+What is ?

+- The central Socket API of CanvasGM.
+(Authentication, Share all connected servers to connected clients).
+- HTTP Server that allow to register a new account (maybe more later).

 ## Prerequisites